achuchulev/vault-mysql-dyn_logins/README.md

 #### It launches a subprocess with environment variables populated from HashiCorp Vault that are being populated dynamically and applications read them directly

-Example of application with connection string:
+Sample application with connection string:

 ```
 #!/usr/bin/env bash